knative/docs/docs/install/upgrade-installation.md

 ## Performing the upgrade

-To upgrade, apply the `.yaml` files for the new Knative version of your desired Knative components and features to your Kubernetes cluster, remembering to only upgrade by one minor version at a time.
+To upgrade, apply the `.yaml` files for the subsequent minor versions of all your installed Knative components and features, remembering to only upgrade by one minor version at a time.
 For a cluster running v0.10.0 of the Knative Serving and Eventing components and the monitoring plug-in, the following command upgrades the installation to v0.11.0: